About Distinctions – PSNZ Honours Awards

 A Licentiate submission does not require a theme.
 Photographic proficiency is best demonstrated by a diversity of approach.
 For example – by a variety of subject matter, genre, varieties of lens choice, lighting conditions, viewpoints and so on.

 The standard of individual images in a successful Licentiate portfolio is likely to be at Acceptance or Honours level in the larger or stronger clubs, and in those clubs that consistently do well in PSNZ inter-club competitions.
 A key factor for success, however, is the coherent and pleasing manner in which the portfolio is put together.
 That is to say, the images must “hang together” as described in the section on Portfolio Arrangement outlined in the website.

 You must be a financial member of PSNZ to apply for an Associateship.

-The manner in which the portfolio is put together as a presentation is of primary importance.
-The images must “hang together” (prints) or “flow” (projected) as described in the section (above) on Portfolio Arrangement outlined in the website.
+The manner in which the portfolio is put together as a presentation is of major importance.
+The images must “hang together” (prints) or “flow” (projected) as described in the section on Portfolio Arrangement outlined in the website.

 You must be a financial member of PSNZ and already hold an Associateship to apply for a Fellowship.

 A portfolio of eighteen (18) images is required.

 The portfolio may be in the form of Prints or Projected Images.
 The categories are: Open, Nature or Scientific & Technical.